 1. Time-Based Maintenance

 This is the most traditional type of maintenance.
-It requires scheduling and performing the maintenance tasks at predetermined time.
+It requires scheduling to perform routine maintenance tasks at a predetermined time.

-For instance, oil changes have to be undertaken after 3 months and filters have to be replaced as per a certain time frame.
-While, some fleet checks are performed based on how long ago it was last done.
+For instance, oil changes have to be undertaken after 3 months and filters have to be replaced within a certain time frame.
+While some fleet checks are performed based on how long ago it was last done.

 2. Usage-Based Maintenance

-This type of PM allows to perform maintenance services scheduled according to the real-time usage rather than the fixed intervals.
-Time intervals for these services could be milestones like engine operating hours, mileage for tire rotations and others, etc.
+This type of PM allows for the performance of maintenance services scheduled according to real-time usage rather than fixed maintenance intervals.
+Time intervals for these services could be milestones like engine operating hours, mileage for tire rotations, and others, etc.

 3. Condition-Based Maintenance (CBM)

-This approach is proactive in nature; it relies on precision monitoring and predict good outcome through data to prevent failure.
-Specific cases comprise utilization of oil analysis to identify instances of wear, the use of vibration monitoring to detect problems with bearings etc.
+This approach is proactive in nature; it relies on precision monitoring and predicts good outcomes through data analysis to prevent failure.
+Specific cases comprise the utilization of oil analysis to identify instances of wear, the use of vibration monitoring to detect problems with bearings, etc.

 4. Predictive Maintenance (PdM)